How New Girl’s Zooey Deschanel Became Twee Fashion’s Muse

 Advertisement

-A decade after New Girl’s release, Jessica Day, with her cardigan-clad teacher-to-principal career climb, still provides a blueprint for the style for the twee fashion revival.
+A decade after New Girl’s release, Jessica Day, with her cardigan-clad teacher-to-headmaster career climb, still provides a blueprint for the style for the twee fashion revival.

 “I would watch the show and really identify with Jessica Day as a very quirky, unconventional person,” says Zameena Mejia, a longtime fan of the show.
 “It was also about the very approachable sense of fashion that she had; incorporate all things polka dot, nautical stripes, the big bows in your hair, leave your curls falling over your face, etc.”